 Although Bayern had an option in his contract to bring him back, English giants Liverpool entered the fray and triggered his release clause in the summer of 2014.

 After his arrival at Anfield, Can was used across the defence by coach Brendan Rodgers for most of the 2014/15 season.
-The Northern Irishman soon paid the price for a rocky start to the 2015/16 campaign, though, and Liverpool brought in a face familiar to Can from his Bundesliga days: Jürgen Klopp.
+The Northern Irishman soon paid the price for a rocky start to the 2015/16 campaign, though, and Liverpool brought in a face familiar to Can from his Bundesliga days: Klopp.
 Under the iconic coach, Can returned (once again) to his favoured position in the spine of the team.

 Can's explosion as a name to remember among the very elite came in the 2016/17 season, when he finally enjoyed some positional stability.
-Save for a couple of minor injuries, Can’s season went just as he would have planned it: there were no experiments with his on-field position and no doubts as to his value in Klopp's system.
+Save for a couple of minor injuries, Can’s season went just as he would have wanted: there were no experiments with his on-field position and no doubts as to his value in Klopp's system.

 The personal highlight was no doubt a wonder goal against Watford in early May, his acrobatic bicycle kick from Lucas Leiva's lobbed assist named the official Premier League Goal of the Season.